Jubatian/rrpge-spec/specs/userlib/llmm.rst

 - F.name: us_ptr_set16i
 - Cycles: 120
 - Param0: Target pointer (only low 2 bits used)
-- Param1: Start word address, high
+- Param1: Start bit(!) address, high
-- Param2: Start word address, low
+- Param2: Start bit(!) address, low
 - Ret.X3: Points to the Read/Write register of the pointer
 - Ret.
 C: Points to the Read/Write without increment register of the pointer